 A second area within Zone 3 is known as the Laser Room.
 In this area, laser cutting equipment is used to process long, thin GTLS known as 'laser sticks.
-These sticks are cut to specification using specialized lasers.
-Up to three laser systems may be employed at any point in time depending on operational requirements.
+These sticks are cut to specification using specialized lasers..

 Finally, within Zone 3 is the Tritium Laboratory, which houses equipment known as the Bulk Splitter.
 This system is used to take bulk amounts of tritium purchased by SRBT on specialized containers and subdivide it onto containers that will interface with the processing rigs.
 The principles of operation of the bulk splitter are the same as those used on the processing rigs.